****For a lesson plan with resources on how to teach this passage, click here****

 Finally, Jupiter explained his plan.
 He said, “I have found a way that humans can remain, but yet become more modest.
 This will happen if they become weaker.
 I will divide each and every one of them in two.
 Then they will become weaker, and there will be twice as many to worship us.
 From now on, they will walk upright on two legs.
-But if they again seem to become arrogant, I will cut them in half again, and they will be forced to hop forward on one leg, like a crippled person.”
+But if they again seem to become arrogant, I will cut them in half again, and they will be forced to hop forward on one leg.”

 Having said this, he divided them in two, like those who cut eggs with a thread.
 And then he ordered Apollo to heal them and turn their faces and necks towards the part that was cut, so that upon looking at the wound they would become more modest.
 Apollo immediately turned their faces forward, and pulled together the skin in the middle of the stomach which now we call the navel.

 From then on, the nature of mankind has been divided in such a way that when each one yearned to find their other half, they ran around each other, embracing one another and trying to fuse together again.

 Plato was an Athenian philosopher who is considered one of the most influential minds of Greek thought.
 Using his predecessor Socrates as his mouthpiece, he composed a number of philosophical dialogues that explored various ethical, philosophical, and moral concepts.
 He was the founder of the Athenian Academy, and was the mentor of the famous philosopher Aristotle.